Ruf SCR (2018)

 The Ruf SCR is a rear-engined sports car manufactured by German automobile manufacturer Ruf Automobile.
 Introduced in 2018, the styling of the SCR 2018 is inspired by the Porsche 911 (964) and its introduction pays homage to the original Ruf SCR, but the new SCR uses a completely bespoke carbon-fibre monocoque chassis and body work.

 Overview

-The SCR 2018 is built as a tribute to the original SCR that was introduced in 1978 with a 3.2-liter naturally-aspirated flat-six.
+The SCR 2018 was built as a tribute to the original SCR that was introduced in 1978 with a 3.2-liter naturally-aspirated flat-six.
 Other subsequent SCR models were built over the years, such as the SCR 4.2 in 2016.
 The SCR 2018 is styled using the exterior design of the Porsche 964 as its basis but no parts are shared with the 964 in the new model, as the body and chassis are bespoke Ruf items.
 The exterior of the SCR features Ruf designed center-locking double-5-spoke wheels as well as a retractable spoiler.
 The interior has fixed back hound’s-tooth Recaro seats in order to save weight.
 Ruf says they plan on building 15 SCRs per year starting in 2019 at a price of €650,000 (roughly $800,000), and they will be available for the American market.